 Andrew is a composer, writer and broadcaster who has won awards in each of those capacities, including the 2004 Paul Lowin Prize, a 2010 Green Room Award, and the 2012 Albert H Maggs Prize.
 Watch Andrew's presentation

-The Global Leadership Development Program is a unique learning experience designed to enhance the self-awareness and cross-cultural leadership competencies of resident students living at International House, The University of Sydney.
+The Global Leadership Program (GLP) is a unique learning experience designed to enhance the self-awareness and cross-cultural leadership competencies of residents living at International House.

 The Guest Speakers’ Lecture Series within this program presents an exciting opportunity not only for program participants, but also interested members of the University community and public, to access the knowledge and expertise of eminent leaders in a range of professional fields.